-ou don't have to be among the wealthiest 1 percent to realize that skiing's more fun without lift lines and clumsy amateurs.
+You don't have to be among the wealthiest 1 percent to realize that skiing's more fun without lift lines and clumsy amateurs.
 Buy that experience with Aspen's "Ultimate Ski Pass" ($25,000).
 Along with getting you and three friends "unlimited first tracks" on the Aspen slopes before they open to the public, it includes an intro to the U.S. Women's Ski Team and a meal with the U.S. Ski and Snowboard Association president.
 Aspen is offering 18 "ultimate" passes this season, but if the promotion's first two years are any guide, it will sell only two or three.
 Source: The Aspen Times

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- What the collapse of the Ming Dynasty can tell us about American decline
+- What the Middle Ages can tell us about the GOP's big charity myth

 - 43 TV shows to watch in 2014

 Subscribe to the Week